MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-secrets-rotation.md

 ## Change deployment service principal

 This section describes how you can change the service principal used for deployment.

+> [!NOTE]
-This scenario only applies when you have upgraded from Azure Stack HCI 2306 software to Azure Stack HCI, version 23H2.
+> This scenario applies only when you upgraded Azure Stack HCI 2306 software to Azure Stack HCI, version 23H2.

 Follow these steps in to change the deployment service principal: